Digitisation of financial markets and products

 Linklaters has been at the centre of the evolution of the financial markets for decades.
 Fintech is the most recent manifestation of this evolution.
 Our global fintech team brings a deep understanding of the legal, regulatory, structuring and commercial issues relevant to both the markets and the technology.
 Find out more about our Technology, outsourcing and procurement expertise.

 Innovation in financial market infrastructure and financial products

 The digitisation of financial market infrastructure raises a host of legal, regulatory and structuring issues impacting financial market infrastructures, financial institutions, financial technology companies, end users and industry bodies.

 Our global fintech team regularly advises on the digitisation of existing platforms, the development of new platforms and on the use of novel technologies (including distributed ledger technologies and smart contracts) within financial markets, and related data infrastructure/architecture issues.

 We advise on the issuance, servicing and custody of digital assets and digital asset-linked instruments, smart contract arrangements, and the development of decentralised finance (DeFi) platforms.

 Payments are at the forefront of the digitalisation of commerce, particularly in an online context.
 Technological developments drive new business models, for example in relation to distributed ledger technology and blockchain, and cross-border payments.

-We have been at the forefront of the legal developments within this space, advising on many ground-breaking use cases within the payments sector, such as stablecoins and Central Bank digital currencies as well as the payments aspects of financial market infrastructure.
+Having advised on many ground-breaking use cases within the payments sector, such as stablecoins and Central Bank digital currencies as well as the payments aspects of financial market infrastructure, we have long been at the forefront of the legal developments within this space.